Perform a virus scan – Windows 10 and 11

 IT Solutions performs Windows Defender protection updates on a daily basis, and all College‑issued computers will automatically receive these updates.
 If your computer has been offline or not connected to the College’s wired network for an extended period, you can manually check for protection updates by following these steps:

-- Refer to Step 1 and Step 2 to open the Virus & threat protection screen.
+- Refer to Step 1 and Step 2 in the Perform a virus scan section to open the Virus & threat protection screen.

 - On the Virus & threat protection screen, scroll down to Virus & threat protection updates, and then click Protection updates.

 - On the Protection updates screen, click the Check for updates, (Windows will automatically install any necessary protection updates).